 Western toads occur in all nine Washington ecoregions: Northwest Coast, West Cascades, Puget Trough, North Cascades, Columbia Plateau, Okanogan, East Cascades, Canadian Rocky Mountains, and Blue Mountains.
 Ecoregions are broad areas that share similar flora and fauna, geology, hydrology, and landforms.
 Within the Washington portion of the Columbia Plateau, the species’ distribution is limited to the edges of the ecoregion except in the southeast corner of the state.
 The toads are locally abundant in some areas, but local declines have been documented in others.

-For worldwide distribution of western toad and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.
+For maps of range-wide distribution and conservation status of this species, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.

 Sensitivity to climate change